Myrtle Falls at Mount Rainier National Park. Credit LDELD via Flickr CC

 Most important, always check conditions of trails and roads before your hike — one of the best resources available is Washington Trails Assocation's trip reports, where you can get the most current conditions.

-Read on for nine kid-friendly hikes to waterfalls in Western Washington that never disappoint.
+Use the arrows above the image to see all nine kid-friendly hikes to waterfalls that never disappoint.

-This article was originally published in March 2014 and updated in May 2017.
+Editor's note: This article was originally published in March 2014 and updated most recently in May 2018.